avasdao/nexajs/web/src/pages/studio.md

 ---
 title: Nexa Builder Studio
-description: A comprehensive suite of FREE tools & services providing Nexa Builders with everything they need to plan, build, test, deliver and manage ANY project.
+description: A comprehensive suite of FREE tools & services providing Nexican builders with everything they need to plan, build, test, deliver and manage ANY project or BIG idea.
 ---

-A comprehensive suite of FREE tools & services providing Nexa Builders with everything they need to: __Plan.
+A comprehensive suite of FREE tools & services providing Nexican builders with everything they need to __Plan.
 Build.
 Test.
-Deliver.
-Manage__ ANY project.
+Deliver and Manage__ ANY project or BIG idea.

----

 ## Quick Start

-Execute one of the following commands, then follow the step-by-step guide to quickly bootstrap each of your Nexa projects.
+Execute one of the following commands, then follow the step-by-step guide to quickly bootstrap each of your Nexa projects and/or BIG ideas.

 ```bash
 npm create nexa